elucidsoft/aspnetcore-Vue-starter-signalR/README.md

 Many thanks go out to Steve Sanderson (@SteveSandersonMS) from Microsoft and his amazing work on [JavaScriptServices](https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/) and integrating the world of Node with ASP.NET Core.

-And to Mark Pieszak for creating the original template that this was based on.
+[Mark Pieszak](https://github.com/MarkPieszak) for creating the original template that this was based on.

+[David Fowler](https://github.com/davidfowl) for SignalR and for reviewing and improving this starter template.

 # License